Natchez, Mississippi: History

 Established by French colonists in 1716, Natchez is one of the oldest and most important European settlements in the lower Mississippi River Valley.
-After the French lost the French and Indian War (Seven Years' War), they ceded Natchez and near territory to Great Britain in the Treaty of Paris of 1763.
-(It later traded other territory east of the Mississippi River with Great Britain, which expanded what it called West Florida).
+After the French lost the French and Indian War (Seven Years' War), they ceded Natchez and the surrounding territory to Great Britain in the Treaty of Paris of 1763.
+(It later traded other territory east of the Mississippi River with Great Britain, which expanded what it called West Florida.)
 The British Crown bestowed land grants in this territory to officers who had served with distinction in the war.
 These officers came mostly from the colonies of New York, New Jersey, and Pennsylvania.
-They established plantations and brought their upper-class style of living to the area.
+They established plantations and brought their upper-class lifestyle to the area.

-Beginning 1779, the area was under Spanish colonial rule.
+Beginning in 1779, the area was under Spanish colonial rule.
 After defeat in the American Revolutionary War, Great Britain ceded the territory to the United States under the terms of the Treaty of Paris (1783).
 Spain was not a party to the treaty, and it was their forces who had taken Natchez from British troops.
-Although Spain had been allied with the American colonists, they were more interested in advancing their power at the expense of Britain.
+Although Spain had been allied with the American colonists, it was more interested in advancing its power at Britain's expense.
 Once the war was over, they were not inclined to give up that which they had acquired by force.

-In 1797 Major Andrew Ellicott of the United States marched to the highest ridge in the young town of Natchez, set up camp, and raised the first American Flag claiming Natchez and all former Spanish lands east of the Mississippi above the 31st parallel for the United States.
+In 1797, Major Andrew Ellicott of the United States marched to the highest ridge in the young town of Natchez, set up camp, and raised the first American flag, claiming Natchez and all former Spanish lands east of the Mississippi above the 31st parallel for the United States.

 After the United States acquired this area from the Spanish, the city served as the capital of the Mississippi Territory and then of the state of Mississippi.
 It predates Jackson by more than a century; the latter replaced Natchez as the capital in 1822, as it was more centrally located in the developing state.
 The strategic location of Natchez, on a bluff overlooking the Mississippi River, ensured that it would be a pivotal center of trade, commerce, and the interchange of ethnic Native American, European, and African cultures in the region; it held this position for two centuries after its founding.

 In U.S. history, Natchez is recognized particularly for its role in the development of the Old Southwest during the first half of the 19th century.
 It was the southern terminus of the historic Natchez Trace, with the northern terminus being Nashville, Tennessee.
 After unloading their cargoes in Natchez or New Orleans, many pilots and crew of flatboats and keelboats traveled by the Trace overland to their homes in the Ohio River Valley.
 (Given the strong current of the Mississippi River, it was not until steam-powered vessels were developed in the 1820s that travel northward on the river could be accomplished by large boats.)
 The Natchez Trace also played an important role during the War of 1812.
-Today the modern Natchez Trace Parkway, which commemorates this route, still has its southern terminus in Natchez.
+Today, the modern Natchez Trace Parkway, which commemorates this route, still has its southern terminus in Natchez.